 That is the end of the excavations section.
 And we climb one floor until we reach the garden.

 While enjoying this splendid garden, you will see an exhibition sign near one of the rooms.
 In there you can find a small museum with various exhibits from this area.

 The exhibition in the medieval cloister presents exhibits from the history of the Church of the Redeemer and of the surrounding residential area, the “Muristan,” and describes the relevant archaeological problems and methods.
-The focus of interest are the finds from the time of Herod the Great, Jesus of Nazareth and the emperors Hadrian and Constantine.
+The focus of interest are the finds from the time of Herod the Great, Jesus of Nazareth, and the emperors Hadrian and Constantine.
 A further focus is the history of the “Muristan” and pilgrim life in the Middle Ages.
-The tour “Through the Ages” ends with the current church work of the “Protestant in Jerusalem” and other Protestant churches that are active in this space.
+The tour “Through the Ages” ends with the current church work of the “Protestant in Jerusalem” and other Protestant churches active in this space.

 The exhibition is our last stop during this visit, and from the museum, you continue back to the garden and exit the church.

 The market in front of Church of the Redeemer: